freelawproject/courtlistener/DEVELOPING.md

     - `ALLOWED_HOSTS`: This is needed so tests can pass.
 You can set it to `localhost` for more security, or set it to `*` if you're on a safe LAN.
     - `SECRET_KEY`: This is a django setting that salts encryption algorithms, among other things.
 Just set it to something random, if you like.

     That will get you pretty far, but CourtListener does rely on a number of cloud services, as you'll see in the `env.example` file.
 To make all features work, you'll need to get tokens for these services.
-The main one you'll run into almost immediately is AWS S3 (tests won't pass without it).
-To make that work, you'll need to create an access token for a user with S3 access.
-This isn't terribly hard, but for partners we can do it for you.
-Just ask.

     See [below](#how-settings-work-in-courtlistener) for more information about settings files.